How to Plan an Amazing Arizona Road Trip (7-14 Days)

 There are a couple of established hikes in the park, but we created our own by putting together multiple hikes into one big loop.

-Start with the eastern part of the Treasure Loop Trail, which winds its way up to the ridge.
 From there, rather than heading back down via the Treasure Loop Trail, take the Prospector’s Ridge Trail to the west until it intersects with the Siphon Draw Trail.
 From that intersection, take the Jacob’s Crosscut trail back to the trailhead.

 All-in, it’ll be around four miles, and you’ll see the Superstition Mountains and a ton of desert flora and fauna along the way.